amiturgman/secure-communication/README.md

 docker run -d -p 8545:8545 trufflesuite/ganache-cli:latest --account="0x4faec59e004fd62384813d760e55d6df65537b4ccf62f268253ad7d4243a7193, 300000000000000000000" --account="0x03fd5782c37523be6598ca0e5d091756635d144e42d518bb5f8db11cf931b447, 0"
 ```
 #### Running the sample apps
 1. Edit App.Config for all 3 of the sample applications.
 Fill in the missing values.
+You should have all resources deployed at this stage, if you choose to skip the setup script, make sure you have all the needed resources
 2. Compile and run all 3 projects in the following order: coins sender, transaction engine, coins receiver.